 Liberty Privacy and Security Notice

-Your right to privacy and security is very important to us.
-The Liberty Holdings Limited and its subsidiaries, (Liberty, we, us, our) treat personal information as private and confidential.
+Your right to privacy and security as guaranteed by Zambia’s Electronic Communications and Transactions Act (ECTA) is very important to us.
+Liberty Holdings Limited and its subsidiaries (Liberty, Liberty Health, we, us, our) treat your personal information as private and confidential.

 How and why we collect personal information

 - We collect personal information for the purposes set out in this notice or otherwise communicated to you.